paulAlexSerban/prj--personal-portfolio/frontend/portfolio-website-nextjs/src/content/posts/front-end-build-what-are-bundlers-and-which-are-those.md

 ---
-title: "Front-end Build: JavaScript Bundlers"
+title: "Front-end Build: Module Bundlers"
-subheading: "A popular JavaScript module but not only"
+subheading: "A popular JavaScript module bundler but not only"
-excerpt: "Webpack is a popular JavaScript module bundler that is used to build and package web applications.
-It processes your application's source code, resolves dependencies between modules, and generates a single bundle or multiple chunks of code that can be efficiently loaded by the browser.
-With Webpack, you can include different types of assets such as images, fonts, and styles in your application, and it takes care of bundling, transforming, and optimizing them."
+excerpt: "Front end build bundlers have become increasingly popular in recent years and for good reason.
+They help streamline the process of developing and deploying complex front end applications by bundling all the necessary files and dependencies into one compact package.
+In this post, we'll explore what front end build bundlers are, their benefits, and some of the most popular options available today."
 status: "published"
 author: "Paul Serban"
 date: "February 23, 2019"